Inspirateur/riverbed/README.md

-# Ourcraft
+# Riverbed
-Open source Minecraft-inspired game made with [Bevy](https://bevyengine.org/) in Rust (name is temporary).
+Open source Minecraft-inspired game made with [Bevy](https://bevyengine.org/) in Rust.

 ### Screenshot
 ![game_screenshot](https://github.com/Inspirateur/ourcraft/assets/22746898/c95d2555-3311-4431-981d-21f5283011cf)
 *featured on this screenshot are an infinite terrain generation and a 4km render distance (equivalent to 256 in Minecraft)*

 ## Goals
-Ourcraft doesn't aim to be a Minecraft clone - even though it's definitely the case for now - below are some distinctive aspects planned in the future.
+Riverbed doesn't aim to be a Minecraft clone - even though it's definitely the case for now - below are some distinctive aspects planned in the future.
 *most of these features are faraway dreams for now but this is the spirit of the project*

 ### Push the player to work with the environment